-We’ve been asked a hundred times (probably more) by our clients if they should participate in a home show or home and garden show at a local community event.
+We’ve been asked a hundred times (probably more) by our clients if they should participate in a home show or a home and garden show at a local community event.
 The answer is “of course.”
 But… if you are going to do it, be sure to do it the right way – with maximum impact.

-Several mistakes are often made – we see it at almost every show.
+Several mistakes are often made – we see them at almost every show.
 Companies with their booth packed with every product they offer.
 Or, so crowded with displays they literally repel people because they’re so confusing.
-Or, the table blocking entrance into the booth – thus keeping people in the aisle.
+Or, the table blocking the entrance into the booth – thus keeping people in the aisle.
 Or, someone “manning” the booth, sitting on a stool or chair, reading, knitting, focusing on their cell phone.

 If I’ve described you, you are not alone.
 Very few home show or community trade show booth vendors present their booth or services properly.
 Most simply put a bunch of “stuff” in their booth along with a sign of their company.
 Then they stand there hoping and praying someone will stop and talk (and even want to buy from them)!

-If you plan on having a booth at one of these community type events, here are some basic rules for making it worth your money and time:
+If you plan on having a booth at one of these community-type events, here are some basic rules for making it worth your money and time: